matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/status.md

 However, if a library contains at least one `public` or `external` method, it is no longer inlined in the Yul representation.
 These addresses need to be passed explicitly to our compiler.
 This is not currently supported by our hardhat plugin but will be added later.

-For support on older version of Solidity and Vyper, check [here](../developer-guides/contracts/contracts.md#solidityvyper-support)
+For support on an older version of Solidity and Vyper, check [here](../developer-guides/contracts/contracts.md#solidityvyper-support)

 ## Unsupported opcodes